mytaison/AirbnbClone/README.md

 ## Airbnb Clone
-This project is built with NextJS 14, TypeScript, Next-Auth, MongoDB, Prima, TailwindCSS, Cloudinary.
+This project is built with NextJS 14, TypeScript, Next-Auth, MongoDB, Prisma, TailwindCSS, Cloudinary.
 The sole purpose of this project is to explore the features of NextJS 14 and doing some UI practise.
 For state management I have used Zustand.
 To host the application I have used MongoDB Atlas, Vercel and Cloudinary services.

 ## Live Demo